GioBonvi/Infiltrate/README.md

  - thanks to PHP session management people can easily rejoin a game if they closed the page: refreshing the page has no influence on the game

  - I added three spy-themed music tracks at the end of the page

+ - a banner aletring about cookie use

+ - music can be activated only if wanted (save Internet data)

 ## What's up next?